lucasjones/node-boolberry-pool/README.md

            individual miners based on their hashrate in order to lower networking and CPU overhead. */
         "varDiff": {
-            "minDiff": 2, //Minimum difficulty
+            "minDiff": 50000, //Minimum difficulty
-            "maxDiff": 10000,
+            "maxDiff": 10000000, //Maximum difficulty
-            "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 1000 //Limit how much diff can increase/decrease in a single retargetting },
+            "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 20000 //Limit how much diff can increase/decrease in a single retargetting },

         /* Feature to trust share difficulties from miners which can significantly reduce CPU load. */